Terbutaline: Pharmacology

 The tertiary butyl group in terbutaline makes it more selective for β2 receptors.
 Since there is no hydroxy group on position 4 of the benzene ring, the molecule is less susceptible to metabolism by the enzyme catechol-O-methyl transferase.

 Chemistry

 Terbutaline is synthesized by brominating 3,5-dibenzyloxyacetophenone into 3,5-dibenzyloxybromoacetophenone, which is reacted with N-benzyl-N-tert-butylamine, giving a ketone intermediate.
 Reduction of this product with H₂ over Pd/C leads to terbutaline.

 Stereochemistry

 Terbutaline contains a stereocenter and consists of two enantiomers.
 This is a racemate, ie a 1: 1 mixture of (R) - and the (S) - form:

 Society and culture

 Athletics

 As with all β2-adrenergic receptor agonists, terbutaline is on the World Anti-Doping Agency's list of prohibited drugs, except when administered by inhalation and a Therapeutic Use Exemption (TUE) has been obtained in advance.

 Brand names

-Brand names include Bronclyn, Brethine, Bricanyl, Brethaire, Marex, and Terbulin.
+Brand names include Astherin, Bronclyn, Brethine, Bricanyl, Brethaire, Marex, Terasma, and Terbulin.